Cs4System/Eurorack/README.md

 # Eurorack

-- All files are published under CC-BY-SA 4.0 if not marked differently
+- All files are published under CC BY-NC-SA 4.0 if not marked differently

 - DO NOT USE COMMERCIALLY!